Better access to an overdose-reversing medication could save lives

 Accidental overdoses on a medicine are very dangerous, but preventable.
 Learn about the risks, how to avoid them, and the medicines that need special care.

-Links to trusted information about drug overdose.
+Links to our information partners' articles about drug overdose.

 Endone side effects and addiction

 Endone has many possible side effects and some can indicate serious complications.
 Learn to recognise symptoms and what to do in the case of an Endone overdose.

 Poisoning occurs frequently and most cases happen at home.
 Learn here about symptoms, prevention and what to do in an emergency.